 There are four ways to cancel the cruise control temporarily:

-- Depress the brake pedal. - Pull the control lever in the "CANCEL" direction. (if so equipped) - Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only).
+- Depress the brake pedal. - Pull the control lever in the "CANCEL" direction. - Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only).